How Can New Managers Help Direct Reports to Succeed?

 What To Do as a New Manager

-So, back to our original question — how can new managers help direct reports to succeed?
+So, back to our original question — how can new managers help their teams to succeed?
 As a new manager, your success depends upon the success of those who report to you.
-Because of this, your first step is to ask — “How can I best support your success?”
+Because of this, often the first step learned in management development programs is to simply ask — “How can I best support you and your success?”

 Put Your Ego Aside